kevin49999/kevin49999.github.io/projects.md

 An app for playing Go with a friend next to you.

 Built with UIKit.
 Has had 30 DAUs with people all over the world using it the past few years.
-I haven't found someone to play Go with irl yet.
+I haven't found someone to play Go with IRL yet.

 ## Paintball BST

 A marketplace project I worked on from 2017-2018.
 I wrote a [blog post](/2018/11/11/sunsetting-iOS-side-project.html) about the experience.

-I was the sole developer, wrote the iOS app (UIKit), backend code (before migrating to Firebase), and ran the [social media](https://www.instagram.com/paintballbstapp/).
+I was the sole developer, wrote the iOS app (UIKit), backend code (before migrating to Firebase), and ran the [social media](https://www.instagram.com/paintballbstapp/) account.

 ## Waveman

 [GitHub](https://github.com/kevin49999/Waveman)

 A sprite game where I drew and made pixel art (thanks to this [tutorial](https://makegames.tumblr.com/post/42648699708/pixel-art-tutorial) written by the creator of the famous game Spelunky).

-Written in 2015 in Objective-C.
+Written in 2015 in Objective-C with SpriteKit.

 # Misc.